NEUROMUSCULAR TAPING and ACUDETOX

 NeuroMuscular Taping Disaster Health Care Model

-Following the WHO recommendations a 7 step guide hs been created and indicates how an available database of NMT trained professionals may be diverted to specific disaster recovery emergency program.
-NMT Institute recommends requalification training for RECOVERY.
+Following WHO recommendations, a seven-step guide has been developed to illustrate how an available database of NMT-trained professionals can be redirected for specific disaster recovery emergency programs.
+The NMT Institute recommends requalification training for recovery operations:

 1. Assess the Situation:

-• Evaluate the extent and severity of the disaster and its impact on the local population.
+• Evaluate the extent and severity of the disaster’s impact on the local population.

-• Determine the available resources, including medical supplies (tape, scissors, disinfectant gel, acupuncture needles) and trained NMT personnel.
+• Assess available resources, including medical supplies (tape, scissors, disinfectant gel, acupuncture needles), and trained NMT personnel.

-• Evaluate centralised and decentralised areas that require assistance based on local population
+• Identify centralized and decentralized areas requiring assistance based on local demographics.

-• Contact the trained neuromuscular taping specialists in the area through national register of NMT trained specialists
+• Contact NMT-trained specialists in the affected area through the national registry.

-• Deploy them to designated mobile clinics at the disaster site.
+• Request their assistance and deploy them to designated mobile clinics at disaster sites.

-• Create a temporary clinic in a safe and accessible location.
+• Establish temporary clinics in safe and accessible locations.

-• Equip it with the necessary basic medical disinfectant supplies, blood pressure monitoring equipment, taping equipment, air mattresses, covers, and other items.
+• Equip clinics with essential medical supplies, blood pressure monitors, taping equipment, air mattresses, covers, and other necessary items.

 4. Conduct Initial Evaluations:

-• Screen patients for injuries blood pressure monitoring
+• Screen patients for injuries and assess blood pressure.

 5. Administer Treatment:

-• Apply neuromuscular taping to the affected areas to reduce pain, swelling, inflammation, and bruising, and to improve mobility.
+• Apply NMT techniques to alleviate pain, swelling, inflammation, bruising, and enhance mobility.

-• Other ear acupuncture treatments for reducing pain, swelling, inflammation, and to improve mobility.
+• Utilize other ear acupuncture techniques to manage pain, swelling, inflammation, and improve mobility.

-• Monitor patients for any adverse reactions or complications not seen in the initial evaluation.
+• Monitor patients closely for adverse reactions or complications not detected during initial evaluations.

 6. Provide Follow-up Care:

-• Schedule follow-up visits to monitor patients’ progress and adjust NMT treatment as necessary.
+• Schedule follow-up appointments to monitor patient progress and adjust NMT treatments as required.

-• Provide patients with self-care instructions and advice on pain management, mobility exercises, and other supportive therapies.
+• Offer self-care instructions, pain management advice, mobility exercises, and additional supportive therapies.

 7. Document and Report:

-• Report and refer any adverse events or complications to the hospital or primary emergency facility
+• Report any adverse events or complications promptly to hospitals or primary emergency facilities for further management.

 Contact DAVID BLOW: DAVID.BLOW@NMTINSTITUTE.ORG